Southern Airways Flight 932: Subsequent events at Marshall

-The NCAA granted Marshall permission to use freshmen on the varsity squad, something which was not allowed at the time.
-The NCAA repealed that prohibition at its annual convention in January 1972.
+The NCAA granted Marshall permission to use freshmen on the varsity squad, something which was not normally allowed at the time (the NCAA repealed that prohibition at its annual convention in January 1972).
 Following its plane crash, Wichita State was granted similar permission to use freshmen on the varsity to resume its 1970 season.

 Head coach Rick Tolley was among the crash victims.
-Lengyel was named to take Tolley's place on March 12, 1971, after Dick Bestwick, the first choice for the job, backed out after just one week and returned to Georgia Tech.
+Marshall approached Penn State assistant Bob Phillips first about the position but he declined.
+Dick Bestwick, an assistant at Georgia Tech, was approached and accepted the position on February 28 before backing out days later to return back to Tech.
+Lengyel was hired to take Tolley's place on March 11, 1971.
 Lengyel, who came from a coaching job at the College of Wooster, was hired by the recently hired athletic director Joe McMullen, under whom he had previously worked at the University of Akron in the 1950s.

-The Marshall University football team only won two games during the 1971 season, against Xavier and Bowling Green.
-Lengyel led the Thundering Herd to a 9–33 record during his tenure, which ended after the 1974 season.
+The Marshall University football team won only two games during the 1971 season, against Xavier and Bowling Green.
+Lengyel coached the Thundering Herd to a 9–33 record during his tenure, which ended after the 1974 season.